 How is the procedure performed?

-A CT scan of the head is usually completed within 10 minutes.
+A CT scan of the head usually takes about 10 minutes.

 What will I experience during and after the procedure?